grempe/tss-rb/README.md

 You can also clone the repository and verify the signatures locally using your own GnuPG installation.
 You can find my certificates and read about how to conduct this verification at [https://www.rempe.us/keys/](https://www.rempe.us/keys/).

-## TSS : Suggestions for Use

-* Don't split large texts.
-Instead, split the much smaller encryption keys that protect encrypted large texts.
-Supply the encrypted files and the shares separately to recipients.
-Threshold secret sharing can be very slow at splitting and recombining very large bodies of text, especially when combined with a large number of shares.
-Every byte of the secret must be processed `num_shares` times.

-* Don't treat shares like encrypted data, but instead like the encryption keys that unlock the data.
-Shares are keys, and need to be protected as such.
-There is nothing to slow down an attacker if they have access to enough shares.

-* If you send keys by email, or some other insecure channel, then your email provider, or any entity with access to their data, now also has the keys to your data.
-They just need to collect enough keys to meet the threshold.

-* Use public key cryptography to encrypt secret shares with the public key of each individual recipient.
-This can protect the share data from unwanted use while in transit or at rest.

-* Put careful thought into how you want to distribute shares.
-It often makes sense to give individuals more than one share.

 ## Command Line Interface